data-apis/array-api/spec/extensions/fourier_transform_functions.md

-# Fast Fourier Transform Functions
+# Fourier transform Functions

-> Array API specification for fast fourier transform functions.
+> Array API specification for Fourier transform functions.

 A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions.